ps-tuebingen-courses/pl1-lecture-notes/src/06-first-order-functions/first-order-functions.md

   implicit def string2exp(x: String) = Id(x)

-/**
-The new language constructs for first-order functions:
-*/
-  case class Call(f: String, args: List[Exp]) extends Exp // functions are called by name
+  /** The new language constructs for first-order functions: */ case class Call(f: String, args: List[Exp]) extends Exp // functions are called by name

-/**
-A function has a number of formal args and a body.
-A first-order function also has a name.
-To make the invariant that there can only be one function for each name explicit, we store functions in the form of a map from function names to FunDefs:
-*/

   case class FunDef(args: List[String], body: Exp)
   type Funs = Map[String,FunDef]
 }
 import Syntax._
 ```

+A function has a number of formal args and a body.
+Note that a first-order function also
+has a name.
+To make the invariant that there can only be one function for each
+name explicit, we have stored functions in the form of a map from function names to
+`FunDefs` above.

 The substitution for the new language is a straightforward extension of the former one.